 February Half Term at Sutton Hoo

 Visit Sutton Hoo from 14 February - 15 March for a packed programme of activities in celebration of World Book Day®.
-From arts and crafts to storytelling and an outdoor trail, there's something for all ages to enjoy.
+From arts and crafts to an outdoor trail, there's something for all ages to enjoy.

 - Booking not needed